521314/py-faster-rcnn-with-new-dataset/README.md

 #### Step 4: Prepare your own dataset

-This is the most important step, and you should modify multiple files in side $Faster-RCNN-Root/lib.
+This is the most important step, and you should modify multiple files inside $Faster-RCNN-Root/lib.

 (1) Transform your data into the format of VOC2007.
 The pascal voc 2007 dataset are composed of three folders: ImageSets, JPEGImages, Annotations.
 You should build your own dataset like this.
 The annotations file should be ".xml" format.
 Create the dataset using the script "tools/create_xml.py".
 Then you divide your dataset into trainval, val, train, test part.
 Then you delete the original "VOC2007" folder inside the "VOCdevkit" folder with the new dataset folder you just created.